How student finance affects your benefits

-You may be able to borrow money to help pay for university or college tuition fees and to help with living costs.
+You may be entitled to student finance to help pay for university or college tuition fees and to help with living costs.
 This is called 'student income'.

 Studying part-time will not usually affect your means-tested benefit.